Beyond Visual Line of Sight (BVLOS) drones.

-We currently spend up to about £1m per year flying helicopters in order to safely and quickly inspect the overhead network.
-Above and Beyond will trial using drones instead – equating to substantial cost and carbon savings, while increasing safety for our pilots.
-Current regulations, however, prevent drones from being flown beyond the visual line of sight (BVLOS); this project aims develop an acceptable means of demonstrating safe BVLOS operations that can be approved by the Civil Aviation Authority.
+Above and Beyond trialled using drones instead of helicopters to safely and quickly inspect the overhead electricity network.
+Current regulations, however, prevent drones from being flown beyond the visual line of sight (BVLOS); this project aimed to develop an acceptable means of demonstrating safe BVLOS operations that could be approved by the Civil Aviation Authority.

-The cross-industry project to establish a standard, network-wide framework for drone use that could revolutionise the way assets are monitored and maintained.
-Launched in April 2018, the project is a UK-first and brings together gas and electricity networks, and key industry partners including the Energy Innovation Centre, the Transport Systems Catapult, Civil Aviation Authority and the Department of Transport.
+This cross-industry project aimed to establish a standard, network-wide framework for drone use aimed to revolutionise the way assets are monitored and maintained.
+Launched in April 2018, the project was a UK-first and brought together gas and electricity networks, and key industry partners including the Energy Innovation Centre, the Connected Places Catapult, Civil Aviation Authority and the Department of Transport.

-The project has not been tried before due to regulatory constraints.
-The UK Government, Department for Transport and Civil Aviation Authority have acknowledged recently that BVLOS drone operations must be accommodated and have backed this project as a key ‘Pathfinder’, with the Transport Systems Catapult as the project’s Pathfinder representative.
+The project had not been tried before due to regulatory constraints.
+The UK Government, Department for Transport and Civil Aviation Authority (CAA) have acknowledged that BVLOS drone operations could bring benefits and originally backed this project as a key ‘Pathfinder’, with the Transport Systems Catapult as the project’s Pathfinder representative.

-The main learning expected to be developed during this project is as follows:
+The main learning developed during this project was as follows:

 The research also found that future benefits of BVLOS drone flight could include: